backdrop-contrib/slick/docs/FAQS.md

 ***
 ***
+# FAQS

 ## NESTED SLICKS
 Nested slick is a parent Slick containing slides which contain individual child slick per slide.
 The child slicks are basically regular slide overlays like a single video over the large background image, only with nested slicks it can be many videos displayed as a slideshow as well.
-Use Slick Paragraphs or Views to build one.
+Use Slick Fields with Field Collection or Paragraphs or Views to build one.
-Supported multi-value fields for nested slicks: Image, Text, VEF, Media entity.
+Supported multi-value fields for nested slicks: Image, Text, Media.

 ## SKINS